-The successful completion of Section 106 reviews depends heavily on strong federal participation.
+The successful completion of Section 106 reviews depends heavily on the quality of federal participation.
 OFAP works closely with federal agencies to identify opportunities for improving their preservation programs and compliance strategies.
-These improvements are achieved through the ACHP's participation in individual Section 106 reviews, the development of Section 106 agreements and program alternatives such as program comments and standard treatments, partnerships with federal agencies, and the ACHP's review of triennial progress reports required under Executive Order 13287, "Preserve America" regarding federal agency efforts to identify, protect, and use historic properties.
-The ACHP also conducts and participates in studies to develop ways of effectively and efficiently balancing historic preservation concerns with the goals of federal initiatives, such as alternative energy and disaster response, that could affect historic properties.
+These improvements are achieved through the ACHP's participation in individual Section 106 reviews, the development of Section 106 agreements and program alternatives such as Program Comments that tailor the review process to specific program needs, partnerships with federal agencies, and the ACHP's review of triennial progress reports required under Executive Order 13287, "Preserve America" regarding federal agency efforts to identify, protect, and use historic properties.
+The ACHP also contributes expertise to interagency efforts to increase the efficiency and effectiveness of environmental reviews for infrastructure projects as a member of the Federal Permitting Improvement Steering Council and collaborates to develop ways of balancing historic preservation concerns with the goals of federal initiatives, such as disaster response, that could affect historic properties.